 - After two years of service: 0% vested

-- After three or more years of service: 100% vested
+- After three years of service: 100% vested

-Remember, each employer offering an employer match vesting over time will have either a cliff vesting schedule or a graded vesting schedule, but not both.
+Any employer can use either a cliff vesting schedule or a graded vesting schedule, but not both.

-Saving for retirement is important, so it’s unlikely you would ever want to voluntarily leave your job just before you were about to vest in a significant sum of employer matching contributions!
+Make sure you're aware of your employer’s vesting schedule before making any major career decisions.
+Saving for retirement is important, so you won't want to voluntarily leave your job just before you're about to vest in a significant sum of employer matching contributions.

 Of course, there are always exceptions, such as that a far superior job offer is on the immediate horizon, making it more likely that you'll be better off in the long run.